Non-Invasive Gamma Knife Procedure Zeroes in on the Pain

 Ronald’s procedure was performed at St. Joseph Medical Center in Tacoma, the only Gamma Knife facility between Seattle and Portland.
 “I left that Gamma room without pain and now I’ve forgotten what I went through before,” Ronald says.
 “It’s absolutely wonderful.
 And I want others to know that there is relief.”

-Learn more about Gamma Knife at St. Joseph.
+Learn more about Gamma Knife at CHI Franciscan Health.